mozilla-conduit/conduit-docs/phabricator-user.rst

 Using Arcanist
 --------------

-If you only sporadically submit code for review, or you rarely work with series of commits, you may want to use Arcanist.
+If you only sporadically submit code for review, you may want to use Arcanist.
 We have a short :doc:`user guide </arcanist-user>` available.

 .. _reviewing-patches: